adria-pl/SoundToLight/README.md

 Second order biquad filters originally taken from the Bela library, optimized to TI TLV320 specs & modified to achieve higher order by cascading.

+The project is to include a 128x64px OLED screen to read the filters' center frequency and make it non computer dependant.

 ## Credits:
 #### **Patron:** Josep Mª Roviras
 #### **PLC programmer:** Arnau Fontanet